n0ctu/LEDs-get-crazy-payloads/README.md

 # LEDs-get-crazy Demo Payloads
 Some demo payloads for the big LED matrix!
 Make the **1152 LEDs** your own 🎨

+PS: We switched to DNS `ledsgc.luxeria.ch` since WiFi was not stable enough and I printed stickers for the IP address three times now ...

 ## Getting started

 The protocol couldn't be simpler.
 The LED matrix listens for UDP packets on port 54321 and expects simple byte arrays.
 Each three bytes represent a single pixel (RGB).
 To illuminate the first pixel in red, simply send a UDP datagram consisting of `\xff\x00\x00`.